Your first home health visit

 - Confirm they'll be home and that the time still works.

-- Verify the address — referrals are wrong more often than you'd think — and ask for the part the map won't tell you: gate codes, which building, where to park, "the dog's friendly but loud."
+- Verify the address.
+Referrals are wrong more often than you'd think.
+While you're at it, ask the things the map won't tell you: gate codes, which building, where to park, "the dog's friendly but loud."

 - Set a window, not a minute.
 "I'll be there between 10 and 10:30" survives traffic.
 "10:00 sharp" doesn't.